chenzhihan2020/bert/README.md

 Running command:
-1. TriviaQA:
+1. TriviaQA: \
 Download the dataset: http://nlp.cs.washington.edu/triviaqa/

-2. Convert the triviaqa data to the squad format: python version: 3.7 enter into convert_triviaqa_to_squad_format file
+2. Convert the triviaqa data to the squad format: \
-Run the following command:
+python version: 3.7 \
+enter into convert_triviaqa_to_squad_format file \
+Run the following command.
+Replace the information during <need to be replaced>, and remove the <>: \
 python -m my_convert_to_squad_format \
 --triviaqa_file <path to file you want to convert: i.g. qa/wikipedia-train.json> \
 --squad_file <path to file you want to save the converted file: i.g. converted_wikipedia-train.json> \
 --wikipedia_dir <path to dataset: i.g. ../evidence/wikipedia/>

-Replace the information during <need to be replaced>, and remove the <>

 3. Run the bert model:
 python version: 2.7